 6. Leave the area once you set the trap and come back in an hour or so and check to see if you’ve caught a cat or if the trap’s tripped.
 You may return to find a possum or raccoon in the trap!
 If that happens, use a broom stick to gently turn the trap over which will open the trap so the animal can flee without you getting close.

-9. No food or water after 10 pm if at all possible.
-It’s okay if there is leftover food with the cat and most of the time they end up spilling the water.
+9. No food after 10 pm if possible, but we understand that trapping can be unpredictable!
+It’s okay if there is still food in with the cat after you have caught them.
+Most of the time they end up spilling the water.